 Alexandra Lort Phillips

 Read about Alexandra Lort PhillipsAlexandra has worked as a freelance manager and producer in culture and community settings in Wales and Scotland since 2014.
 In Edinburgh she worked for Capital Theatres, the Royal Lyceum Theatre and Edinburgh International Book Festival, as well as producing new shows with her company Yard Heads International.
-From 2003 she worked in youth justice… Alexandra Lort Phillips
+From 2003 she worked in youth justice for nine years in London before studying for a masters in conflict, restorative justice and international disputes, investigating gender-based violence.
+In 2024 she was a founding director of Palestine House, and she is currently chair of recovery charity B-3 and trustee of the Tall Ships (Wales)… Alexandra Lort Phillips

 Associate Artists